chadlly2003/zencart_responsive_classic_redesign/README.md

 •	Discussions & Community Support: Join the conversation and find answers in the <a href="https://www.zen-cart.com/showthread.php?230683-Responsive-Classic-Redesign-Support-thread">Zen Cart Discussions Thread</a><br />

 <hr />
 ⚠️ Before You Begin: If you have made any custom changes to your existing template files, please make a backup before replacing or removing any files.
-This will allow you to restore your customizations if needed.
+This will allow you to restore your customizations if needed. <br /><br />

 <strong>Getting Started with the Responsive Classic Redesign Template</strong>